 The Importance of Accident Insurance

-• Accidents Liability limits
+• Accident liability limits

-• Benefit Level for Disability and Death
+• Benefit levels for disability and death

-• The Deductible Amount per Incident
+• Deductible amount per incident

 Each policy will have a myriad of levels of coverage depending on the workplace environment and the employee benefits offered in the entire package.
 Coverage types range from the provision of medical payments for a single incident to a full disability payment course that matches an employee’s salary for a certain period of time.

-Types of coverage available
+Types of Coverage Available

 An accident policy can come in the form of a specific liability coverage type or as a more comprehensive plan.
-This kind of liability coverage is normally referred to as “contingent coverage” and is usually better for those who function as independent contractors or have an owner-operator status within a business.
+This kind of liability coverage is normally referred to as ‘contingent coverage’ and is usually better for those who function as independent contractors or have an owner-operator status within a business.
 The policy activates once a claim is made and can often have optional benefits such as supplemental coverage for an employee’s spouse and offspring.